bartholmberg/phaser/phaser_core/O3DIntegrationPlan.md

 3  - BREAKS: phaser_core_driver project (for now) and it is removed from build 4  - Will use the 👉 PCL version of driver.cc to compare with new phaser_o3d_driver🏌️

+(also search google for 'Can a exe link to DLL and static library at the same time?')

+NOTE0:  we may not change to link with static libs.
+Works fine linking with VTK DLLs in in VCPKG.
+So I *think* that the only time we need to build with the dynamic run-time library option is if we are actually creating making a DLL.

-NOTES: on changing to static build:
+NOTES: on changing an app to static build:

 Look for 👉🏽 Globals in .vcxproj of interest